Skew Schur polynomials and cyclic sieving phenomenon: Introduction

 \begin{theorem} Let $k$ and $m$ be positive integers and $\lambda/\mu$ a skew partition.
 If $\lambda_i - \mu_i$ is divisible by $m$ for all $i \ge 1$, then there exists an action of a cyclic group $C_m$ of order $m$ such that the triple

 exhibits the cyclic sieving phenomenon. \end{theorem}

-We also prove that the conjecture turns out to be true whenever $\lambda/\mu$ is a skew partition of ribbon shape, which is our second main result.
+We also prove that the conjecture is true whenever $\lambda/\mu$ is a border strip, which is our second main result.

-\begin{theorem} Let $k$ and $m$ be positive integers and $\lambda/\mu$ a skew partition of ribbon shape.
+\begin{theorem} Let $k$ and $m$ be positive integers and $\lambda/\mu$ a border strip.
 If $\lambda_i - \mu_i$ is divisible by $m$ for all $i \ge 1$, then there exists an action of a cyclic group $C_m$ of order $m$ such that the triple

 exhibits the cyclic sieving phenomenon. \end{theorem}